 LOCATE: Child Care supports families by increasing access to child care and parenting resources needed to nurture children and be optimally productive.
 LOCATE: Child Care, through its free Community Line Telephone Service, assists parents in locating and selecting child care best suited to their needs, preferences, and ability to pay.
-Two additional services, LOCATE: Child Care Assist and Maryland After-School Activities, are web-enabled databases that parents use to search for child care and after-school activities for their children.
+LOCATE Assist is a web-based service for families to search for child care which matches their needs.

-In FY 2019, 3,664 parents accessed the LOCATE: Child Care telephone services and 8,609 users conducted 27,076 searches for child care and 1,650 searches for after-school activities.
+In FY 2020, 2,511 families accessed the LOCATE: Child Care telephone services seeking care for 3,290 children and 9,261 users conducted 31,375 searches for child care.

-The following outcomes are for FY 2019, based on a survey of users of the Community Line Telephone Service:
+The following outcomes are for FY 2020, based on a survey of users of the Community Line Telephone Service:

-- 41% of the parents indicated the information on identifying quality child care provided by the referral specialist was useful. - 91% of the parents were able to express at least one element of quality child care. - 87% of the parents found the education materials that they received from the referral specialist to be useful.
-This packet contains materials related to child care as well as additional family support information. - 92% of the parents who were potentially eligible for benefits, such as Maryland Children's Health Insurance Program, WIC, Earned Income Credit, and Child Care Subsidy, received and used information provided by the referral specialist. - 93% of the parents indicated that they were satisfied with services provided by the referral specialist.
+- 73% of the families indicated the information on identifying quality child care provided by the referral specialist was useful. - 88% of the families were able to express at least one element of quality child care. - 85% of the families found the education materials that they received from the referral specialist to be useful.
+This packet contains materials related to child care as well as additional family support information. - 80% of the families who were potentially eligible for benefits, such as Maryland Children's Health Insurance Program, WIC, Earned Income Credit, and Child Care Subsidy, received and used information provided by the referral specialist. - 90% of the families rated the LOCATE: Child Care service as Good or Very Good